geheimerr/Cleanstream/README.md

 # Cleanstream: A Lightweight Python ETL Pipeline in Docker

 Cleanstream is a minimal, containerized Python ETL pipeline that demonstrates how to extract, transform and load (ETL) data using Pandas.
 It is ideal for learning or bootstrapping custom data pipelines in a reproducible environment.
+This was built as a basic project by me to understand how data pipelines work.

 ## Features